List of Black Lagoon characters: Chief Watsup

+Chief Watsup (ワトサップ, Watosappu) serves as head of Roanapur's police force.
+He maintains an arrangement with the city's criminal organizations, including Lagoon Company, receiving regular payments in exchange for ignoring their illegal operations.
+This understanding requires criminal elements to avoid causing public disturbances.
+Watsup frequently intervenes in incidents involving Revy, who regularly violates these terms through public altercations.
+Despite initial reluctance, he develops a grudging tolerance for her behavior through repeated interactions.
+His relationship with Balalaika of Hotel Moscow remains contentious, though the reasons for her animosity remain unspecified.
+The chief consistently enforces the established non-interference agreement as long as criminal activities remain discreet.

 Bounty hunters and mercenaries

 The Captain

 The Captain is the rank of an unknown mercenary in the employ of the Extra Order Company, a fictional private military company similar to modern day Blackwater Worldwide and the now defunct Executive Outcomes, where the initials EO come from.
 An experienced ex-soldier who saw action in the Liberian civil war in the early 1990s, Captain had no qualms with killing anyone he was asked to kill.
 He was also something of a challenge-seeker, since he wanted to prolong his fight with the Lagoon Company, whom he saw as worthy opponents.
 This proved to be his undoing however, since Rock realized this and came up with a strategy to exploit Captain's attitude.
 While attacking the Black Lagoon head-on in a Mil Mi-24, the boat launched itself off a sunken ship and fired two torpedoes that brought down the Captain's helicopter, one hitting him in the face before detonating.